slendchat/guides/Linux/SSH via key not password.md

 +----[SHA256]-----+
 ```

-Copy your public key to an existing server
+Copy your public key to an existing server, make sure you know password of account you are copying key.

 Command
 ```